 The bike routes are alternately flat and hilly.
 You will cycle on bike paths (former railway lines) and side roads.
 In some cases, you will find yourself on roads with more traffic, especially when entering or leaving a city.

-- Bus transfer to Granada to the Alhambra incl. admission fees and guided tour
+- Bus transfer to Granada to the Alhambra incl. admission fee and guided tour (German, English)

 - Service hotline